KasimAhmic/minimon/README.md

 ---

-Minimon is a lightweight system monitoring application that allows you to monitor your system vitals in real time on any device connected to your local network.
+Minimon is a lightweight system monitoring application that allows you to track your system vitals in real time on any device connected to your local network.

-The core idea behind Minimon is that you can breathe new life into any old cellphones, tablets, laptops, etc and use them for something other than taking up space in a land fill.
-Simply start the server on the computer whose system vitals you wish to monitor, and navigate to that devices IP address on any device on your local network.
+The core idea behind Minimon is that you can breathe new life into any old cellphones, tablets, laptops, etc. and use them for something other than taking up space in a land fill.
+Simply start the server on the computer whose system vitals you wish to monitor, and navigate to that device's IP address on any device on your local network.
 That's it!

 ## Screenshots